anthonysteel/open-ark/README.md

 total energy, the mass of the ship (by extension its size) will decrease with the square of the factor relating v_f to v_s.
 The size of the ship is more important than its velocity if habitability is supreme.

+### Directory Structure
+- `docs` Compiling documentation and resources about Ark related technologies and sciences.
+- `scripts` Python scripts for back of the envelope calculations.